What are the benefits of this program?

 What happens if I do not pass a class?

 It is extremely important to keep up with your coursework in order to stay on track with program requirements.
+Not passing across could have negative consequences related to high school graduation requirements and continuing to participate in the Oakland Technical Early College program.
 If you are falling behind in one of your courses, please contact a program coordinator.
-Academic support is available at your high school, OSTC and through OCC’s Academic Support Center.
+Students need to connect with their OCC Instructor and may need to set up an appointment during instructor’s office hours.
+It is also beneficial to schedule an appointment with an OCC Counselor for additional strategies and resources that may be available.
+Academic support is also available at your high school, OSTC and through OCC’s Academic Support Center.

 Is there a minimum GPA that I am required to maintain?

 You must have a minimum of a 2.0 high school GPA and maintain a least a B average in your OSTC program.
 Most OCC associate degrees require a 2.0 overall GPA.
 Failure to meet these minimum requirements may remove you from the program.